peter88213/nvhelp-de/source/preparations.rst

 4. Drag and drop **run.pyw** to the desktop while holding down the ``Alt`` key.
 This creates a shortcut to launch *novelibre* from the Windows desktop.
-Now you can also drag and drop *.novx* project files to this shortcut.
+Now kann man also drag and drop *.novx* project files to this shortcut.

    .. figure:: _images/preparations06.png
       :alt: novelibre screenshot

-5. Optionally, you can replace the "Python" icon with the *novelibre* logo you may find in the installation's *icons* subdirectory.
+5. Wahlweise kann man replace the "Python" icon with the *novelibre* logo you may find in the installation's *icons* subdirectory.